GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 2. If its a canary deployment, the `previous-model` placeholder in the traffic split portion of the request is replaced with the ID of actual previous model.
 3. The [deployModel](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/deployModel) API method is called, using deploy parameter value `vertexAIEndpoint` to deploy to the desired endpoint.
-4. The deployers polls for the deploy operation until the operation terminates or it times out.
-5. To save resources, the deployer queries the endpoint again for a list of all of its deployed models, then it un-deploys all models with zero traffic.
+4. Once the model deployment has completed, the vertexAIEndpoint is queried for all deployed models and any model with zero traffic is undeployed.